RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `domains_dir`
 required: No
 default value: `domains.d`
-description: Relative path from `config_dir` to the directory that has the DomainManager `.ini` configuration files.
+description: Relative path from `config_dir` to the directory that has the Domain Manager `.ini` configuration files.

 parameter: `nodes_dir`
 required: No
 default value: `nodes.d`
-description: Relative path from `config_dir` to the directory that has the DeviceManager `.ini` configuration files.
+description: Relative path from `config_dir` to the directory that has the Device Manager `.ini` configuration files.

 parameter: `waveforms_dir`
 required: No
 default value: `waveforms.d`
-description: Relative path from `config_dir` to the directory that has the Waveform `.ini` configuration files.
+description: Relative path from `config_dir` to the directory that has the waveform `.ini` configuration files.

 parameter: `umask`
 required: No